 - A valid CA certificate is required to establish the LDAP connection.
 Then you must: - a.
 Consult your LDAP server administrator to get the CA certificate file. - b.
 Install this CA certificate onto the User Station. - When FIPS mode is enabled, all encrypted connections to KX III KVM switches are processed using the FIPS accredited cryptographic code and the authenticity of those KVM switches is checked via their certificate chain.
 When Check KX Device Certificate is enabled, authenticity of KVM switches is checked via their certificate chain.
 You must install the trusted device- or root-certificate of each KX III KVM switch on the User Station, or the connection to the KVM switches fails. - When CC-SG integration in enabled, and FIPS mode or Check KX Device Certificate is enabled as well, you must install the CC-SG certificate.
-Also, if the CC-SG and the KX3s managed by the CC-SG have certificates signed by different CAs, then the certificates from both the CC-SG and the KX3 devices should be added to the KX User Station , or the connection fails.
+Also, if the CC-SG and the KX3s managed by the CC-SG have certificates signed by different CAs, then the certificates from both the CC-SG and the KX3 devices should be added to the KX User Station, or the connection fails.
 A connection error message appears.
-See Certificate Failure Messages (on page 150).
-Note that CC-SG supports 512 bit key size certificates, but certificates using RSA or DSA algorithm with key-sizes smaller than 1024 bit are not accepted by Dominion User Station.
+See Certificate Failure Messages (on page 168).
+Certificates using RSA or DSA algorithm with key-sizes smaller than 1024 bit are not accepted by Dominion User Station.

-For more details about creating certificates that are accepted, see Certificate Requirements (on page 219).
+For more details about creating certificates that are accepted, see Certificate Requirements.